Konnor88/MaxALERT-Rewritten/README.md

 <b>Please note that all other TMAFE products, such as BlobBUDDY and future MaxALERT Rewritten releases, are currently closed-source and considered proprietary.</b>

 # Introduction
-MaxALERT Rewritten brings back the beloved MS Agent program with modern enhancements.
-This project is a recreation of the original MaxALERT, as the original program is now lost and was most likely malware itself.
+MaxALERT Rewritten brings everyone's favorite blue parrot, Max, to your desktop!
+Please note that this project is a recreation of the original MaxALERT, as the original program is now lost and was most likely malware itself.

 # Features
 * Recreation of the original MaxALERT program